micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/decision_paper/index.md

 ---
-title: Client Library - Decision Paper
+title: Decision Paper
 permalink: /docs/concepts/client_library/decision_paper/
 ---

-This document shall serve as decision template for the design and implementation of the micro-ROS client library.
+This document served as decision template for the design and implementation of the micro-ROS client library in March 2019.
 We discuss different options and existing starting points for this undertaking, decision criteria and analysis results regarding the existing assets.

 ## Assumptions